 Yes, if you are fishing through the high tide in the middle of the night, you may encounter people that are drunk.
 Yes, personally, I have come across drunks but they never bothered me while I was fishing.
 To say I wasn’t a little apprehensive would be a lie.
 But I have heard stories of anglers that have been pushed off the prom into the sea.
 You definitely don’t want this to happen so always fish with someone.

 No Waders, But You May Need A Net

-As for lure gear thing can be a little different a to fishing level with the water or wading in the water.
+As for fishing gear, things can be a little different a to fishing level with the water or wading in the water.
 The great thing is we are not going in the water so no sweaty old waders required.

 Above water Level

 Lures From The Prom

 Normally, for lures, I would use soft plastics like a Savage Gear Sandeel or even the Megabass Dark Sleeper.
 I have found that subsurface lures do not seem to work as well because you are standing above sea level being off the promenade.
 Now depending on what ground you are fishing over depends on the deeper lures.
 If it’s rocky close in you have to be careful of getting snags, especially if there is a strong tide run.
 If the ground is sandy then happy days you could use anything.

 Although personally, I have not had much success from the prom with surface lures, doesn’t mean they are not a good method for catching bass from the prom.
 However, some subsurface lures like the Komomo II are not so good because they seem to just sit on the surface.
 Because we are standing higher above the water level on the prom this will cause the lure to stay on the surface.
 You could try lowering your rod tip lower to the water but this would mean standing right on the edge with your rod over the side.
 This could be awkward if there are railings along the prom.